Wwstarry/CodeCoR/README.md

 # CodeCoR

-**:relaxed:This is CodeCoR’s review reference code.
+**This is CodeCoR’s review reference code.
 A new version will be compiled and open sourced on github later.**

-:bear:Below is our directory structure.
+Below is our directory structure.

 ```
 CODECOR_FOR_REVIEW